bmuschko/ckad-crash-course/exercises/15-creating-networkpolicy/instructions.md

 In this exercise, you will set up a NetworkPolicy to restrict access to and from a Pod.

+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenario ["Creating a Network Policy"](https://learning.oreilly.com/scenarios/7-3-ckad-services/9781098105334/).

 ## Restricting Access to and from a Pod

 Let's assume we are working on an application stack that defines three different layers: a frontend, a backend and a database.
 Each of the layers runs in a Pod.
 You can find the definition in the YAML file `app-stack.yaml`.
 The application needs to run in the namespace `app-stack`.